What Are Order Blocks and Breaker Blocks in the Smart Money Concept?

 What Is an Order Block in Trading?

 An order block refers to a price area on the chart where significant buy or sell orders were previously placed by large institutional traders.
-These zones are key to identifying potential support or resistance levels, providing insights into future price movements.
+These zones are important when identifying potential support or resistance levels, providing insights into future price movements.

 What Is a Breaker Block in Trading?

 A breaker block is a concept that emerges when an order block fails, leading to a change in market structure.
-It signifies a pivotal point where the market shifts direction, offering traders opportunities to enter trades based on anticipated trend continuation.
+It signifies a pivotal point where the market shifts direction, allowing traders to open a trade based on anticipated trend continuation.

 Order blocks can be identified by analysing price charts for areas where there was significant trading activity, followed by a strong directional movement.
 Traders look for the last bullish candle before a downturn for a bearish block, or the last bearish candle before an uptrend for a bullish block, indicating potential zones of interest for traders.